 Central Park is full of free and fee-based attractions.
 Although the zoo and ice skating rink charge for admissions, the park itself is free to explore.
 Take a walk around the park to see castles, cool architecture, and statues.
 Visit Balto’s statue and learn about the wonder dog’s adventures, or hop in the pool for free!

 If you’re traveling with kids to New York City, Central Park has some awesome playgrounds for them to climb on.
 School-aged kids will love the adventure playground, but their younger siblings can join them at the Heckscher Playground, complete with aquatic features and swings.
+Walking around Central Park is one of our favorite free things to do in NYC.

 9/11 Memorial and Museum